gep13-talks/CakeDemos/PITCHME.md

 @title[Lots of tools!]
 ![Cake Tools](assets/images/tools-you-can-use-with-cake.png)

+Note:
+Black ones are built in and ship with Cake
+Blue ones are those that have been created by the community There are aliases that span across
+  * Unit Testing Frameworks
+  * Test Coverage
+  * Static Code Analysis
+  * JavaScript Runners
+  * Documentation Generators
+  * Chat Systems
+  * Publishing

 ---

 @title[Okay, but why do I need it?]
 ## Okay, but why do I need it?

 ![Why do I need Cake?](assets/images/but-why-do-i-need-it.png)

+Note:
+Talk about compiling directly out of Visual Studio
+  - You might run some Unit Tests after the build has completed
+  - You might run some static analysis tools within Visual Studio
+  - You might manually create and deploy a package once you know that everything works

+This is prone to human error, and not repeatable or maintainable as the complication of the application increases

 ---